LKummer/Lander/doc/content/guide/color-customization.md

 ]
 +++

-All colors of the theme can be customized through options in the site's configuration.

-The theme only requires the small version of Hugo as this is done through CSS variables, not Sass variables.
+Lander only requires the non-extended version of Hugo to build.
+Every color in the theme can be customized without a Sass rebuild, thanks to CSS custom properties.

+Lander is built around two types of sections: _light_ and _dark_.
+Color customization is built around enabling independent coloring of each type.
+This means you can theme Lander with both section types dark, light or reversed.

+Note all examples in this guide are in `TOML`.
+The options can be used in other configuration formats.

 ## Options

-If an invalid option is supplied, it will not be rendered and a warning will be emmited.
+If an invalid option is supplied a warning will be emmited.

-Colors of a higher number are darker.

 ### Primary

-Primary color used mostly for buttons.
+Primary color used mostly for buttons over _light_ sections.

 ``` toml
 [params]